 What is the difference between SharePoint and Teams?

-SharePoint focuses on internal communications, document sharing, and management.
+SharePoint focuses on internal communications, document sharing, and permissions management.
 Microsoft Teams, however, is a ‘chat-based’ workspace that allows teams to work together and collaborate on documents in one workspace.

 With Microsoft Teams, users can share files, chat, and collaborate on documents with apps such as Microsoft Excel and Word in one workspace.